The best video hosting providers

 • Video management: Videos can be uploaded, managed and organized into categories via the DaCast portal.
 The user interface is simple and intuitive.
 DaCast focuses on streaming infrastructure.
 AI tools (e.g. automatic subtitling or content-based recommendations) are not a prominent part of the offering.
 The focus is on classic functions (streaming stability, CDN, paywall), not smart content analysis.

 • Infrastructure & hosting: DaCast is cloud-based and uses CDN partners for delivery.
-They are headquartered in the USA, but they advertise servers worldwide.
-Depending on the nearest node, possibly also in Europe, videos are still under the control of the US provider.
+It is headquartered in the USA but offers servers worldwide.
+Even if a server is located in Europe, videos remain under the control of the US-based provider.
 DaCast also offers an API to integrate streaming functions into your own apps.
 This allows developers to use the DaCast platform as a backend.

 • GDPR compliance: DaCast processes customer data in the USA, but promises GDPR compliance through appropriate contracts and European server options.
 Companies would need to take additional measures to ensure full GDPR compliance.